 The origins of the museum date back to 1761 when Monsignor Guarnacci first displayed the archeological collection to the public in Palazzo Maffei.
 Upon his death in 1785, the collection was donated to “the populace of the city of Volterra.”
 In 1877, the collection was moved to its current location in Palazzo Desideri Tangassi.

-The exhibition layout is based on the original 19th-century layout, which was given a chronological sense a century later.
+The exhibition is based on the original 19th-century layout, which was given a chronological sense a century later.
 Collection items span from the prehistoric, archaic and classical age to the Hellenistic period (4th century-1st century BC), an age in which Volterra grew considerably.
-The collection features a large number of funeral urns in the shape of a sarcophagus.
-The urns frequently present bas-reliefs and images of the person who passed away.

-The collection began in the 1700s.
-More precisely, it began in 1732 with the donation of a collection of funeral urns that belonged to Pietro Franceschini; however the most important part of the collection belonged to Monsignor Mario Guarnacci (1701-1785).
-The collection was further enriched with other artifacts found in archeological digs in the Volterra area.
+The collection began in 1732 with the donation of a collection of funeral urns that once belonged to Pietro Franceschini; however the most important part of the collection was Monsignor Mario Guarnacci's (1701-1785) and it was further enriched with other artifacts found in archeological digs in the Volterra area.

 One of the most significant monuments in the collection is the Urn of the Bride and Groom (Urna degli Sposi), depicting two elderly spouses with their strongly characterized faces, lying on the convivial bed, molded in terracotta.